PrExMe! Large Scale Prompt Exploration of Open Source LLMs for Machine Translation and Summarization Evaluation

 \section{Limitations}

 One limitation of our work is that even though we evaluate a large variety of possible prompts, there is still a lot of interesting possible variety in prompting approaches that we did not explore for now (e.g., the detail level of task instructions or structured output formats).
-Especially, our multi-step experiment is currently conducted on a very small scale.
-Future work might consider extending the exploration of this and other multi-step approaches.
 A further limitation is that we cannot be sure that the newer LLM models did not see parts of the older datasets in their training data.
 Also, the selection of the best prompts that are presented in the result tables is currently based on the maximum instead of the median, which was found to highlight the most stable prompts.
 Generally, by selecting the 9 ``best'' prompts for phase 2 we are narrowing the search space.
 Hence, the interplay between prompt patterns might not be fully represented for these phases.
 Furthermore, our heatmaps only compare one dimension, while another is changed, possibly simplifying the interplay between the others.
 As another limitation, in rare cases the context size of the models was exceeded.
-Future work could explore different ways to handle this than cutoff. \revf{Further, the heatmaps show many Kendall correlations and may be prone to statistical effects for some values.} Lastly, we assume that LocalGemba is performing worse than, e.g., PZS prompts because of its higher prompt complexity, while the original GembaMQM can handle it due to GPT4 being more advanced.
+Future work could explore different ways to handle this than cutoff. \revn{Further, the heatmaps show many Kendall correlations and may be prone to statistical effects for some values.} Lastly, we assume that LocalGemba is performing worse than, e.g., PZS prompts because of its higher prompt complexity, while the original GembaMQM can handle it due to GPT4 being more advanced.
 However, we did not test PZS prompts with GPT4 to confirm it performs worse than GembaMQM there.